High School Debate (HSPDP)

 • flex time with more than 40 hours of available meal and recreational time to visit with established friends and make new ones…the summer debate program is intensive, challenging, and fun.

-The HSPDP/CHSSA formats were developed by John Meany and Kate Shuster.
-The CHSSA format was coordinated with the California High School Speech Association (CHSSA) speech and debate curriculum committee.
-The Meany/Shuster text, On That Point!
-An Introduction to Parliamentary Debate, was designed for the CHSSA model.
-The HSPDP was developed as an adjunct to the successful Middle School Public Debate Program (MSPDP), also created and administered by Meany/Shuster.
+The HSPDP format was developed by John Meany.
+In addition, John Meany and Kate Shuster created the CHSSA parliamentary debate format and wrote the text, On That Point!
+An Introduction to Parliamentary Debate, for the CHSSA model.
+The HSPDP was developed as an adjunct to the successful Middle School Public Debate Program (MSPDP), which was created and administered by Meany/Shuster.
 The Meany/Shuster text, Speak Up!
 Debate and Public Speaking in High School, was written for the High School Public Debate Program (HSPDP).
-John Meany is the author of all annual topics for the HSPDP and has written the CHSSA State Championship parliamentary debate topics for the past 2 years.
+John Meany is the author of all annual topics for the HSPDP and has written the CHSSA State Championship parliamentary debate topics for the past 3 years.

-The 2017 Claremont Summer schedule allows a student to register for more than 2 weeks, participating in the Leadership & Professional Communication session and the HSPDP/CHSSA debate session.
+The 2018 Claremont Summer schedule allows a student to register for more than 2 weeks, participating in the Leadership & Professional Communication session and the HSPDP debate session.
 Residential students stay on campus for an easy transition from one program to another.

 Information includes a schedule summary.
 The daily schedule brief will be updated by March 1.